sygic-travel/apple-sdk/README.md

 # Sygic Travel Apple SDK

-Sygic Travel Apple SDK is a framework for embedding a rich set of Sygic Travel data within your application.
+**Sygic Travel Apple SDK** is a framework suitable for embedding a rich set of _Sygic Travel_ data within your application.
 It gives you access to millions of Places covering the entire world.

+We build it as a generic platform project available on all Apple platforms.

+For further details see [Full SDK documentation](http://docs.sygictravelapi.com/apple-sdk/latest/).

 ## Requirements

+All development requirements are actually recommendations as it reflects the environment we use to develop and distribute the code.

 - Xcode 8.0+ (recommended)
 - macOS 10.12+ SDK (recommended)